khulnasoft/ThreatMatrix/docs/source/Advanced-Usage.md

 # Advanced Usage

-This page includes details about some advanced features that intel X provides which can be **optionally** enabled.
+This page includes details about some advanced features that Intel Owl provides which can be **optionally** enabled.
 Namely,

 - [Advanced Usage](#advanced-usage)
   - [Organizations and User Management](#organizations-and-user-management)